 Right-click on the workbench and choose ‘filter contacts by selection’

 Doing so leads to the menu where you can define the interface’s properties:

 For this analysis, we want to simulate a 0.001 m thermal paste with 8 W/(mK) thermal conductivity, between the large chip and heat sink.
 Therefore

 Choose a face, where the material is in contact (upper surface of the large chip or bottom face of the heat sink).

-Finally, change the interface thermal to ‘contact interface material’ and assign corresponding thermal properties.
+Finally, change the interface thermal to ‘Thin layer resistance’ and assign corresponding thermal properties.

 If there are any partial interfaces () detected, there is a CAD issue on the corresponding contact face.
 To find the problematic face, select the interface and then rightcklick anywhere on the workbench and select ‘Isolate all assignments’.
 This will visualize the problematic interface.
 Finally, go back to your CAD software and fix the corresponding face.

 Avoid adding thin layered materials (thermal paste, insulator on winding, etc.).
 Including these materials in the model increases the mesh density and the computational expense.
 Instead, you can define them as a Contact interface as described earlier in this section.

 In the next step we need to define the simulation model, in this case it means setting up gravity like in the picture below.